PurvaDeekshit/AEM-Engineering-Test/README.md

 # AEM-Engineering-Test

+**Integer to Roman Numeral conversion + Docker**

-I have used JAVA (version 17) and Sprinboot framework for this project.
+This project is developed using JAVA (version 17) and Sprinboot framework.
 I initialized the project using springboot initializr: https://start.spring.io/

 To add DevOps capabilities to the project, I have used the following CNCF suggested tools since they are CNCF graduated projects described on the CNCF landscape webpage: https://landscape.cncf.io/.

-a) Prometheus and Grafana
+1. Prometheus and Grafana

-b) Jaeger
+2. Jaeger

-c) Elasticsearch, Fluentd and Kibana (EFK) Stack
+3. Elasticsearch, Fluentd and Kibana (EFK) Stack

 **Project info:**